Parmjit Dhanda: Background

 Parmjit Singh Dhanda was born on 17 September 1971 in Hillingdon, West London to immigrant Indian Punjabi Sikh parents, and was brought up in Southall.
 His mother was a cleaner at a local hospital, whilst his father was a lorry driver.
 He was educated at Mellow Lane School, a state Comprehensive School in Hayes, Middlesex, before attending the University of Nottingham, where he received a Bachelor of Engineering degree in 1993, and an MA in information technology in 1995.

-Dhanda was the first ever Minister to serve in the UK Government of Indian Heritage and remains the only Sikh Minister to date.

-Dhanda is a British-Indian, a British-Punjabi and a British-Sikh.
+Dhanda is a British-Indian, the first Sikh Government Minister, a British-Punjabi and a British-Sikh.

 Dhanda is married with two children.
 He has been a member of the Union of Shop, Distributive and Allied Workers (USDAW) since 1999.
 He speaks Punjabi and French, in addition to English.

 Political career

-Dhanda became a Labour Party organiser in West London, Hampshire and Wiltshire in 1996, then went on to be assistant national organiser with Connect in 1998 where he remained until he was elected to Westminster.
+Dhanda became a Labour Party organiser in West London, Hampshire and Wiltshire in 1996, then went on to be an assistant national organiser with Connect in 1998 where he remained until he was elected to Westminster.
 He was elected as a councillor in the London Borough of Hillingdon in 1998 and served on the council until 2002.
 As a member of Labour's list for the 1999 European Parliament election, he became the country's youngest European Parliamentary candidate, aged 27.

 He was selected to contest the House of Commons constituency of Gloucester at the 2001 general election - the seat Labour required for a parliamentary majority of 1 - following the decision of Tess Kingham to stand down.
 He made his maiden speech in the Commons on 27 June 2001, in which he made reference to the local newspaper's article stating (upon his selection by the Labour Party) that "the people of Gloucester had not reached a sufficiently advanced state of consciousness to accept a 'foreigner' as the local MP".
 In parliament, Dhanda became a member of the Science and Technology Select committee from his election until 2003.
 He helped set up an all-party group on Telecommunications, of which he was Secretary.
 In December 2004, he was appointed Parliamentary Private Secretary to the Minister for Schools Stephen Twigg.

-In 2003, Dhanda was asked by the Prime Minister to second the Queens Humble Address to the Houses of Parliament.
+In November 2003, Dhanda was asked by the Prime Minister Tony Blair to second the Loyal Address to the Monarch from the Houses of Commons.